American Leeper breaks Pistorius record in 400 metres

-SACRAMENTO, California American Blake Leeper broke South African Oscar Pistorius's T43 paralympic world record in the 400 metres when he ran 45.25 seconds at the U.S. athletics championships on Friday, officials said.
+SACRAMENTO, California (Reuters) - American Blake Leeper broke South African Oscar Pistorius's T43 paralympic world record in the 400 metres when he ran 45.25 seconds at the U.S. athletics championships on Friday, officials said.

 "It is hard to believe.
 To run 45.25 to break the world record, I am excited for the future," said the 27-year-old Tennessee native who lives in Southern California.